-Various medical products including medicines, medical devices and medical equipment must be registered in Kazakhstan for manufacture, sale or use in Kazakhstan.
-Registration of medical products is within the competence of the MOH.
-It is also possible to obtain registration valid at the EEU level from the competent authority of any EEU member state (by way of a mutual recognition or decentralized procedure) to sell and use medical products simultaneously in Kazakhstan and other states of the EEU.
+Various medical products including medicines, medical devices and medical equipment must have a valid registration (market authorization) for manufacture, sale or use in Kazakhstan.
+Before July 2021, medical products could be authorized in Kazakhstan either through the national procedure (to sell and use in Kazakhstan only) or through mutual recognition or decentralized procedures at the EEU level (to sell and use simultaneously in Kazakhstan and other states of the EEU).